Preparation and verification of tensor network states: Verification schemes

 Let us now analyze under which conditions the protocol allows the verifier to conclude that the prover must indeed be in possession of a quantum computer, what potential classical cheating strategies might be, and what limitations to such strategies exist.

 \paragraph{Sampling from the quantum distribution is hard. } The first cheating strategy would be to find a way to classically sample from the correct distribution $P_0$, Eq.~\eqref{eq:P0-distribution} -- in that case, the verifier would have no way of detecting this.
 However, there are several strong complexity-theoretic arguments against that.
-First, note that the adaptive version of the protocol contains measurement-based quantum computing: The cluster state is clearly in the given class (with $\beta=0$), and an adaptive protocol with $\mathrm{poly}(N)$ queries per round would implement a general quantum computation.
+First, note that -- as already mentioned above -- the adaptive version of the protocol contains measurement-based quantum computing: The cluster state is clearly in the given class (with $\beta=0$), and an adaptive protocol with $\mathrm{poly}(N)$ queries per round would implement a general quantum computation.
 Thus, sampling from the correct $P_0$ is impossible unless $\textsf{BQP}=\textsf{BPP}$.
-However, it is also known that even sampling from the output of a circuit of commuting gates and measuring in a fixed basis (that is, our non-adaptive protocol for $\beta=0$), a class known as \textsf{IQP}, is computationally hard: If such sampling were possible to a constant distance (in $\ell_1$ norm), the polynomial hierarchy would collapse to its third level~\cite{Bremner_2010,Bremner_2016}.
-We thus conclude that there is strong complexity-theoretic evidence that it is impossible for the prover to classically sample from the correct distribution $P_0$ (up to constant error) in polynomial time.
+However, it is also known that sampling from the output of a circuit of commuting gates with random product states as input and measuring in a fixed basis (a case which is contained in our protocol for $\beta=0$) is computationally hard, as shown in \cite{Bermejo_Vega_2018}.
+In order to prove the hardness of this setup, in \cite{Bermejo_Vega_2018} they relate the complexity of sampling from such a circuit with the complexity of sampling from \textsf{IQP} circuits, a task that is known to be hard unless the polynomial hierarchy would collapse to its third level~\cite{Bremner_2010,Bremner_2016}.
+We thus conclude that there is complexity-theoretic evidence that it is impossible for the prover to classically sample from the correct distribution $P_0$ (up to constant error) in polynomial time.

 \paragraph{Reproducing all $\langle Q\rangle$ is hard.} The second cheating strategy would be to sample from some different distribution $P'$ which is chosen such that all estimators for $\langle Q\rangle$ computed from $P'$ are correct.
 Any estimator $\bar Q$, Eq.~\eqref{eq:Obar}, supported on a subset $\lambda$ of sites can be computed in many different ways, which differ by the measurement settings over which we average for the sites not contained in $\lambda$, see Eq.~\eqref{eq:O-sbar} and the discussion below it.
 We will thus additionally impose that the estimator $\bar Q$ converges to the same value for all those ways to compute it; this can be easily ensured by the verifier by computing $\bar Q$ in all different ways, or just in a randomly chosen one.
 (Alternatively, this can be ensured by computing the marginal probability distributions in different ways and checking their consistency, that is, by checking that the measurement setting $\alpha_i$ of qubit $i$ does not affect the distribution of the measurement results $s_j$ for any of the other qubits $j\ne i$; this can be seen as a kind of non-signalling condition on the distribution.)